-11. Click the AP-1 to let the AP-2 connect it.
+11. Click the AP-1 to let the AP-2 to connect it.
 Then, it will go back to the main page.

-12. Click the check box of the preferred BSSID and configure the encryption to be the same as the AP-1.
+12. Click the check box of the preferred BSSID and configure the encryption similar to the AP-1.
 Then, click "Accept" to save the configurations.

-13. Go to the "Status-> Save/Reload" page to click "Save & Apply" to force the AP to reboot so that it can apply all configurations and take effect.
+13. Go to the "Status-> Save/Reload" page to click the "Save & Apply" to enable the AP to reboot so that it can apply all configurations and take effect.